-If you are caring for someone with dementia, for information about what support there is in your area click on the Alzheimer’s Society Logo:
+If you are caring for someone with dementia, for information about what support there is in your area you can find out more from the Alzheimer’s Society.

-Or you might prefer to contact the Alzheimer’s Society’s Dementia Connects Service; for more information on their website click on the Dementia Connects logo:
+Or you might prefer to contact the Alzheimer’s Society’s Dementia Connects Service.

-If you are caring for someone who has MS you might find the resources on the MS Society webpage helpful.
-Click on the MS Society Logo to access their website:
+If you are caring for someone who live with multiple sclerosis (MS) you might find the resources on the MS Society webpage helpful.